Skip to content

 class TableData:

-"""Used to encapsulate table data using temporary file and allowing
+"""Used to encapsulate table data allowing for the appending of

-for an API that allows for the appending of data one row at a time.
+data one row at a time.

 Do not create this class directly, instead invoke